Unleash/unleash/website/docs/reference/project-collaboration-mode.md

 When you change a project's collaboration mode from open to protected, users who do not have the right permissions will lose the ability to create new change requests.

 However, existing change requests created by these users will not be deleted.
-Any users with open change requests will still be able to cancel the change request.
+Any users with open change requests will still be able to cancel the change request, but they will **not** be able to update the change request.

 ## Project collaboration mode setting